rayalan/binary-adages/content/my-best-managers.md

 Maybe I'll do a more in-depth reflection about the organizational challenges around great managers in the future.

-[^wander]: I don't even remember the book, but it introduced me to [management by wandering around](https://www.mindtools.com/a79izhx/management-by-wandering-around-mbwa). _First, Break All The Rules_ by Don Clifton also deserves a hat tip for articulating many of these ideas.

 [^horror]: Maybe I'll do a follow-up along the lines of the _[Bike Lesson](https://www.goodreads.com/en/book/show/1310108)_, where I share the invaluable lessons I learned from watching my bosses do it wrong.